pankajsonar19/car_project_flask_application/README.md

  #### 2. From Terminal

-   - Go to the project folder directory
+   - Go to the project folder directory.
-   - Run all the commands discussed above (Pycharm)
+   - Run all the commands discussed above (Pycharm).

 ### Description of API